verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Some souls touch you more than hands ever could.
 - [ ] I am a burden on my own heart.
 - [ ] Javier loved clothes.
 Unfortunately, he loved stuff more.
+- [ ] Not anywhere near the gifted spectrum about solving problems.